Metallic Color Seal Printing

 As you can see in the diagram above, halftone refers to "dot size."
 In other words, when the halftone percentage is low, the dots are small, and there is more white space, making the color appear lighter.
 Conversely, when the halftone percentage is high, the dots are larger, and there is less white space, making the color appear darker.
 In printing terminology, "solid" refers to 100%, meaning there is no white space and the entire surface is printed.

-Designers familiar with paper materials might say, "This gray should be 70% black."
+Designers familiar with label materials might say, "This gray should be 70% black."

-To print seals, Adobe Illustrator data is first needed.
+To print labels, Adobe Illustrator data is first needed.
 Yes, the so-called "Illustrator data."
 Here, we created data with halftones ranging from 0 to 100% as follows:

 This time, let's find out what percentage of halftone is just right.